rakiya30/Analysing-International-Students-Mental-Health/README.md

   - Are female students more likely to report higher stress (toas) and (todep) than male students.

   - Does high social connectedness (tosc > 30) mitigate the impact of low language skills on stress.

+    ## DATASET DESCRIPTION

+    - The dataset contains survey responses from 268 students (201 international, 68 domestic) collected in 2018 by a japanese university.
+Here is a descriptions of the columms:

+    -- Variables

+    - inter_dom  -   Types of students(international or domestic)

+    - japanese_cate - japanese language proficiency

+    - english_cate - English language proficiency

+    - academic - Current academic level undergraduate or graduate

+    - age   -   Current age of students

+    - stay -  Current length of stay in years

+    - todep - Total score of social connectedness (scs) test

+    - toas  - Total score of acculturative stress

+    -